-- This one-year top up programme is designed to provide you with a firm understanding of international banking and finance.
+This one-year top up programme is designed to provide you with a firm understanding of international business and finance.

-- You will build upon your existing business knowledge and enhance your potential to thrive in a management career in international business or progress onto postgraduate study.
+Build upon your existing business knowledge and enhance your potential to thrive in a management career.

 This one-year top up programme is designed to provide a firm understanding of international business, corporate strategy and finance, and the ability to apply ethical decision making in business situations.
 It will equip you with the skills you need for a successful career in financial organisations and multinational businesses.

-This top-up degree is designed specifically to develop you as a 'business ready' graduate: a confident, independent thinker with a detailed knowledge of international business and cross-cultural management, and equipped with the skills to adapt rapidly to change.
+This top-up degree is designed specifically to develop you as a confident, independent thinker with a detailed knowledge of international business and cross-cultural management, and equipped with the skills to adapt rapidly to change.

 Our academics have extensive experience of organisations and will support you to connect your learning to the realities of business and management.
 You will be supported throughout by your Personal Tutor, who will help to guide your learning and career development.
 You will also have access to our extensive range of employability events.
 Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme, student-led Business Society and online careers portal.